Treskavec Monastery

-The Monastery of Treskavec (Манастир Трескавец), or St. Bogorodica, is a monastery situated on the rocky Mount Zlatovrv, 8 km north of Prilep, in North Macedonia.
+The Monastery of Treskavec (Манастир Трескавец), or St. Bogorodica, is a monastery situated on the rocky Mount Zlatovrv, 8km north of Prilep, in North Macedonia.
 Built in the 12th century, it currently has only one monk.

+Background

 The monastery possesses a large collection of Byzantine frescoes.
-The oldest remaining date from the 15th century.
+The oldest remaining date from the 15th century, including the first known representation of the heavenly court.

 It was rebuilt in the 14th century by Serbian kings Stefan Milutin and Stefan Dušan.
+In the 15th century the monastery was hit by an earthquake, damaging many of the frescoes.
 In the mid-16th century it was renovated by knez Dimitrije Pepić (d.
 1566) of Kratovo.
+The monastery has been in use since the Middle Ages and at its peak had around 100 monks.
+Frescoes showing the nobleman Gradislav Borilović suggest he may have been buried at the monastery, due to his donations to the church.

-The monastery was largely destroyed by a fire in the early 2010s, although the church remained untouched.
-The rebuilding of the monastery is in the last phase, and it is expected for the monastery to open at this year's Orthodox Easter.
+The monastery was largely destroyed by a fire in 2013, although the church remained untouched.
+It was also damaged in fires in 1991 and 1867.

-The monastery was the burial place of Serbian noblemen Dabiživ Čihorić and Gradislav Borilović.
+The monastery is located in a remote area, with a steep 8km hike necessary to reach it from the nearest town of Prilep.
+It is at an altitude of 920m.
+The Macedonian government hopes to build a road to allow better access to the monastery.